 $482,000.

 Nearly half a million dollars—hidden away in silence.
-Just for me.
+Saved through a lifetime of sacrifices I never understood.
+Reserved only for me.

-My father, the man who never bought himself new shoes, had given me everything he had… in the only way he knew how.
+My father, the man who never bought himself new shoes, who patched jackets instead of replacing them, who counted pennies because he believed I deserved dollars… had given me everything he had, in the only language of love he knew.

 And in that moment, my grief cracked just enough to let the love in.